This page contains the most commonly asked questions.

 Firstly you must purchase "recorded" or "courier" shipping at the checkout for the tracking number (if you chose regular shipping you will not be able to track your order).
 Once your order has been shipped you will receive an email with your tracking number and a link for tracking.

-I do not accept returns to prevent waste.
+I do not accept returns without a cause to prevent waste.
 Please review all item photos and item description prior to purchase.

 If your order arrives damaged or not up to your standards please email me within 3 days of receiving the item.
 In your email please explain what is wrong with your item and include a photo and your order number.
 I will get back to you promptly regarding getting you a new item.

-Yes, my apparel, mugs and prints are available in bulk quantities.
+Yes, my apparel, prints, stickers and postcards are available in bulk quantities.
 I offer discounted pricing for large orders so if you're interested please contact me and state how many items you'd like to order.